dmark/authzero/README.md

 authzero
 ========

-A command line interface to the @Auth0 Management API.
-Currently covers only a small portion of the Management API, and read-only capabilities at the moment.
-The code is likely garbage (I am not a software engineer) but it works and I am actively working on improving my javascript / typescript / node skills.
+A command line interface to the [Auth0](https://github.com/auth0) Management API, using [node.js](https://nodejs.org/en/), [oclif](https://oclif.io/), and [TypeScript](https://www.typescriptlang.org/index.html).
+Currently covers only a small portion of the read-only capabilities of the Management API.
+The code is likely garbage (I am not a software engineer and node / typescript / javascript is all new to me) but it works.
+The project could use an overhaul by someone who knows idiomatic node and typescript.
+Once the code is cleaned up a bit, we'll push it to NPM.

 *WARNING*: This utility relies on the Client Credentials grant type.
 As such, it has access to whatever scopes you have assigned in Auth0.
-If you have assigned scopes that allow making changes to anything in your tenant, you can do some real damage with this utility (once change / update / patch features are added).
-Always check your `.env` file before working with the utility.
+If you have assigned scopes that allow making changes to your tenant, you can do some real damage with this utility (once we start adding change / update / patch features).
+Always check your `.env` file before working with the utility and always exercise extreme caution when working with a production tenant.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/authzero.svg)](https://npmjs.org/package/authzero)